UR Medicine Recovery Center of Excellence Team

 Patrick Seche is the Senior Director of Addiction Services and a Senior Associate faculty member in the University of Rochester Medical Center’s Department of Psychiatry, and currently oversees three clinics at Strong Recovery, which is a part of Strong Memorial Hospital.
 On the steering committee for the University of Rochester’s Recovery Center of Excellence, Patrick focuses on substance use disorder, methadone treatment, and community relations.

-Holly Russell, MD, MS, is Assistant Professor of Family Medicine at the University of Rochester Medical Center.
+Holly Russell is Assistant Professor of Family Medicine at the University of Rochester Medical Center.
 Dr. Russell is board certified in Addiction Medicine and is the founder and director of the Addiction Medicine program at Highland Family Medicine.
 For the last three years she has been working on a project looking at how to expand access to treatment for opioid use disorder within primary care settings including the use of telemedicine technology.